VASriram358/campus-guidance-system/README.md

 ## 🌍 Use Cases

-* Helps new students locate classrooms and departments
-* Assists visitors in navigating campus easily
-* Can be extended for emergency and safety guidance
+* 🎓 Educational institutions (colleges, schools, universities)
+* 🏢 Corporate campuses and IT parks
+* 🏥 Hospitals and healthcare facilities
+* 🏭 Industrial and manufacturing sites
+* 🛍️ Large public spaces like malls and exhibitions

+This system can be customized for any organization that requires **efficient navigation, location tracking, and user guidance** within large premises.

 ---